 A project of GlobeMed

-GlobeMed at Truman partners with Maison de Naissance in Larnage, Haiti to ensure access to high-quality maternal and child health care.
+GlobeMed at Truman partners with Maison de Naissance in Haiti to provide high-quality prenatal and newborn health care free of charge.

 Who We Are // GlobeMed at Truman State University